Penalized Projected Kernel Calibration for Computer Models: Addressing computational problems

 where $\xi_k$'s are independent random samples from the uniform distribution over $\Omega$.
 By the strong law of large numbers, (\ref{approx}) almost surely converges to $<f_1,f_2>_{L_2(\Omega)}$ as $N\rightarrow \infty$.
 Through this approximation, $\bm h_{\theta}(\bm x)$, $\mathbf E^{-1}_{\theta}$ and $\mathbf H_{\theta}$ can be represented as

-\subsection{Choice of $\gamma$}
+\subsection{Choice of $\eta$}

-Because $\eta$ is a tuning parameter that effects the number of local optima of $L_{PPK}(\bm\theta)$.
-By increasing $\eta$ from $0$ to $\infty$, $L_{PPK}(\bm\theta)$ can be gradually tuned from rugged to smooth.
-In this subsection, a BIC-type criterion is introduced to choose $\eta$.
+The choice of the tuning parameter $\eta$ affects the number of local optima of $L_{PPK}(\bm\theta)$.
+In particular, by increasing $\eta$ from $0$ to $\infty$, one may gradually turn $L_{PPK}(\bm\theta)$ from rough to smooth.
+In this subsection, a BIC-like criterion is introduced to choose $\eta$.

 Let ${\rm RI}(L)$ be an indicator that measure the ruggedness of a loss function $L$, such as the number of local optimal points.
-This indicator satisfies that: \begin{itemize} \item ${\rm RI}(L)\geq 0$, and the equality holds if and only if the loss function $L$ is a nonnegative constant; \item ${\rm RI}(cL)={\rm RI}(L)$, where $c>0$ is a constant; \item ${\rm RI}(L+c')={\rm RI}(L)$, where $c'>0$ is a constant; \item If ${\rm RI}(L_1)\leq {\rm RI}(L_2)$ then ${\rm RI}(L_1)\leq {\rm RI} (L_1+L_2)\leq {\rm RI}(L_2)$. \end{itemize}
+This indicator satisfies that: \begin{itemize} \item ${\rm RI}(L)\geq 0$, and the equality holds if and only if the loss function $L$ is a nonnegative constant; \item ${\rm RI}(C_2L)={\rm RI}(L)$, where $C_2>0$ is a constant; \item ${\rm RI}(L+C_3)={\rm RI}(L)$, where $C_3>0$ is a constant; \item If ${\rm RI}(L_1)\leq {\rm RI}(L_2)$ then ${\rm RI}(L_1)\leq {\rm RI} (L_1+L_2)\leq {\rm RI}(L_2)$. \end{itemize}